List of captive orcas

 Orcas, or killer whales, are large predatory cetaceans that were first captured live and displayed in exhibitions in the 1960s.
 They soon became popular attractions at public aquariums and aquatic theme parks due to their intelligence, trainability, striking appearance, playfulness in captivity and sheer size.
 As of February 2019, captive orcas reside at facilities in North and South America, Europe and Asia.

 The first North Eastern Pacific orca, Wanda, was captured in November 1961 by a collecting crew from Marineland of the Pacific, and over the next 15 years, around 60 to 70 orcas were taken from Pacific waters for this purpose.
 When the US Marine Mammal Protection Act of 1972 effectively stopped the capture of Pacific orcas, captures were made in Icelandic waters.
 Since 2010, captures have been made in Russian waters.
 However, facilities in the United States such as SeaWorld have not collected wild orcas in over 35 years.

+As of 18 August 2025, this is how the captive orcas are spread around the world: